fizyk/pyramid_localize/docs/source/advanced.rst

 Lists of actions per their route names:

 * **localize:index** action, lists all configured translation domains, and it's file along with data such as modification date.
-See :meth:`~pyramid_localize.views.catalog.CatalogView.index`.
+See :meth:`~pyramid_localize.views.catalogue.CatalogueView.index`.

 * **localize:update** action, updates all .po files from respective .pot's, and if needed initializes them.
-See :meth:`~pyramid_localize.views.catalog.CatalogView.update_catalog`.
+See :meth:`~pyramid_localize.views.catalogue.CatalogueView.update_catalogue`.

 * **localize:compile** action, compiles all .po translation files into .mo used by gettext to serve translations on your site.
-See :meth:`~pyramid_localize.views.catalog.CatalogView.compile_catalog`.
+See :meth:`~pyramid_localize.views.catalogue.CatalogueView.compile_catalogue`.

 * **localize:reload** action is more like an example action, but still usable.
 Reloads translation catalogues for application.
-See :meth:`~pyramid_localize.views.catalog.CatalogView.reload_catalog`.
+See :meth:`~pyramid_localize.views.catalogue.CatalogueView.reload_catalogue`.